 Hoene: Those are the kinds of one-time attributable operating activities that are tied to revenue and should be moved up to COGS.
 When we do our analysis, we want to understand those variable costs that fluctuate in-line with revenue-generating activities for the business and would be expected to scale up or down with revenue of the company.
 We need to know the true gross margin of the business.

-It’s not uncommon for us to see nothing in COGS except for hosting fees, but when we do our internal analysis sometimes we’ll try to identify those line items—if we can pick them out of payroll—and move them up to COGS to get a better picture of the true margins.
+It’s not uncommon for us to see nothing in COGS except for hosting fees, but when we do our internal analysis, we’ll try to identify those line items — if we can pick them out of payroll — and move them up to COGS to get a better picture of the SaaS startup's gross margins.